gquintanaorti/kernel_regression_of_3d_shapes/README.md

   which is usually included in the R programming frameworks.

-In both cases, the following R packages can be very useful tgo visualize and save the obtained shapes:
+In both cases, the following R packages can be very useful to visualize and save the obtained shapes:
 `scatterplot3d`, `shapes`, and `rgl`.

 Both variants can be found in the `mdl_kernel_regression_in_shape_space.R` file.